 Healthy Congregation Policies

-All persons (including Fellowship members, friends, visitors, guests, youth, and adults) who participate in any Fellowship programs or activities are expected to abide by the Fellowship’s Covenant of Right Relations as well as Fellowship policies regarding unacceptable behavior, alcohol use, physical and sexual abuse, and safety.
+All adults and youth (including members, friends, guests, and visitors) who participate in any Fellowship programs or activities are expected to honor the Fellowship’s Covenant of Right Relations.

 Covenant of Right Relations

 We, the members of the Unitarian Universalist Fellowship of Raleigh, hereby covenant to:

 - Value what unites us over those things that divide us.

 - Practice patience, listen carefully, and speak our truth with compassion.

 - Hold ourselves accountable for our actions and commitments, and assume good intentions on the part of others.